New Jersey Gaming License

-It has become the focus in the fight to legalise and licence online casinos through New Jersey gaming regulations in recent years.
-State residents can now take their pick of several casino sites officially licenced by the New Jersey Gambling Commission and enjoy some casino games and sports betting.
+It has become the focus in the fight to legalise and license online casinos through New Jersey gaming regulations in recent years.
+State residents can now take their pick of several casino sites officially licensed by the New Jersey Gambling Commission and enjoy some casino games and sports betting.

-Main features of the NJ online gambling licence
+Main features of the NJ online gambling license

-Holding an online casino licence in New Jersey comes with some pretty stringent regulations.
-Here are the key features of the licence for online casinos in this US state:
+Holding an online casino license in New Jersey comes with some pretty stringent regulations.
+Here are the key features of the license for online casinos in this US state:

 The state constitution of New Jersey only permits casino gambling in the district of Atlantic City.
 Because of this, the legislation specifies that the servers of any online gambling websites must be located at licensed casinos in Atlantic City and nowhere else in the state.